 All maintain at work and return to work programs are to be formulated in consultation with the injured employee, their treating medical practitioners, the Rehabilitation and Return to Work Coordinator and the employee's supervisor.

-Reference should be made to the Department's Reasonable Adjustment for People with Disabilities Procedure and Guidelines for assistance with any adjustments needed to assist an employee with a permanent disability.
+Reference should be made to the Department's Reasonable adjustments procedure for assistance with any adjustments needed to assist an employee with a permanent disability.

 Maintain at Work Programs

 A maintain at work program is used for people who have an injury/illness, but are able to continue working normal hours with some modifications to the employee's duties and/or responsibilities.
 A maintain at work program should preferably be undertaken at the employee's usual workplace, but upon medical advice may occur at another location.